DATA-606-SPRING-2023-THU/sushanthik_data606/README.md

 Heart is the major part of the body that helps the human body to pump the blood and also for the functionality of the human body.
 It's working is very important and the halt in it's functionaliy means nothing but the physical exsistence of the human body came to an end.
 In most of the cases the person doesn't even know that he/she have certain heart disease and the lack of identification risks their life.
 It is very important to identify such case and handle them accordingly.
 It is not like only certain age of people will have such heart diseases and the younger generation is out risk.
 The food that we take and the change in the life style was the main reason for having very less immunity and that also increases the risk of having heart diseases.

 #### **Dataset Overview**
-The source for this data is CDC(Centers for Disease Control and Prevention)., Division of Population Health, Epidemiology and Surveillance Branch and this project of making this dataset was funded by the Robert Wood Johnson Foundation (RWJF) in conjunction with the CDC Foundation.
-Data sources used to generate these measures include Behavioral Risk Factor Surveillance System (BRFSS) data (2016, 2015), Census Bureau 2010 census population data, and American Community Survey (ACS)
-2012-2016, 2011-2015 estimates.

 Link for the dataset : [Dataset](https://chronicdata.cdc.gov/500-Cities-Places/500-Cities-Local-Data-for-Better-Health-2018-relea/rja3-32tc)